ivanst-stoyanov/ansible-cassandra/README.md

 Cassandra
 ========

-Ansible role to install and configure Cassandra (DataStax Community Edition).
+Ansible role to install and configure Cassandra (DataStax Distribution).

+This role works for Cassandra 3.1 and greather.
+You can check the available versions here http://debian.datastax.com/datastax-ddc/dists/

 *Note:* Recommended Java version is 8